jainkhushi3/Git-Github/README.md

 # Git-Github
-This is Demo for Git &amp; Git hub Class
+This is Demo for Git &amp; Github Class